Korean phonology: Accent and pitch

 In modern Standard Korean, in multisyllabic words the second syllable has high pitch that gradually comes down in subsequent syllables.
 The first syllable may have pitch as high as the second if it starts with a tense ㅃ, ㅉ, ㄸ, ㄲ, ㅆ //p͈, t͈ɕ, t͈, k͈, s͈// or an aspirated ㅍ, ㅊ, ㅌ, ㅋ //pʰ, tɕʰ, tʰ, kʰ// consonant, as well as ㅅ, ㅎ //sʰ, h//, or lower rising pitch if it starts with plain ㅂ, ㅈ, ㄷ, ㄱ //p, tɕ, t, k// or a sonorant ㅁ, ㄴ, ㄹ //m, n, r//, including silent ㅇ, i.e. a vowel.

 As early as 2004, researchers have posited that pitch and voicing are the actual distinguishing features between modern Korean consonants rather than the standard but seemingly ill-defined "tense" vs "lax" theory.
-A 2013 study by Kang Yoon-jung and Han Sung-woo which compared voice recordings of Seoul speech from 1935 and 2005 found that in recent years, lenis consonants (ㅂㅈㄷㄱ), aspirated consonants (ㅍㅊㅌㅋ) and fortis consonants (ㅃㅉㄸㄲ) were shifting from a distinction via voice onset time to that of pitch change, and suggests that the modern Seoul dialect is currently undergoing tonogenesis.
+A 2013 study by Kang Yoon-jung and Han Sung-woo which compared voice recordings of Seoul speech from speakers born between 1935 and 2005, and found that, especially among young women, lenis consonants (ㅂㅈㄷㄱ), aspirated consonants (ㅍㅊㅌㅋ) and fortis consonants (ㅃㅉㄸㄲ) had shifted from a distinction of voice onset time to that of pitch, with aspirated consonants losing their aspiration and the higher pitch associated with aspirated consonants among older speakers becoming stronger, and suggests that the modern Seoul dialect is currently undergoing tonogenesis.
 Kim Mi-Ryoung (2013) notes that these sound shifts still show variations among different speakers, suggesting that the transition is still ongoing.
 Cho Sung-hye (2017) examined 141 Seoul dialect speakers, and concluded that these pitch changes were originally initiated by females born in the 1950s, and has almost reached completion in the speech of those born in the 1990s.
-On the other hand, Choi Ji-youn et al. (2020) disagree with the suggestion that the consonant distinction shifting away from voice onset time is due to the introduction of tonal features, and instead proposes that it is a prosodically conditioned change.
+However, Choi Ji-youn et al. (2020) found that the replacement of aspiration with high tone occurs only in the first syllable of a prosodic unit, with later syllables maintaining aspiration.

 Dialectal pitch accents

 Several dialects outside Seoul retain the Middle Korean pitch accent system.
 In the dialect of Northern Gyeongsang, in southeastern South Korea, any syllable may have pitch accent in the form of a high tone, as may the two initial syllables.
-For example, in trisyllabic words, there are four possible tone patterns:
+In bisyllabic words, there are thus three tone patterns: